 A duly taken resolution of the mediation commission is binding on the parties.
-If the mediation commission fails to reach an agreement on a collective labour dispute, the dispute may be conveyed to labour arbitration.
+If the parties fail to reach an agreement on a collective labour dispute at the mediation commission, the dispute may be conveyed to labour arbitration.

 Labour arbitration